zikreali07860786/Mirror-Magneto/README.md

 # Inspiration
-This project is heavily inspired from @out386's telegram bot which is written in JS.
+This project is heavily inspired from @out386's Telegram bot which is written in JS.

 # Features supported: